-8. Garages (a) Garages should be an internal width minimum of 3000 mm x 6000 mm.
+No Use Requirements Make provision for electric vehicle charging points. (b) For dwelling houses with vehicular access onto a classified highway, vehicles must be able to enter and exit the site in a forward gear.
+8. 8.
+Garages (a) Garages should be an internal width minimum of 3000 mm x 6000 mm.
 The design of the garage should relate to the design of the building around it, should be subordinate in size and appearance to the main dwelling, and preserve and enhance the local character. (b) Flat roofs and double width doors and long unrelieved walls should be avoided especially if they front towards a street. (c) The design of the garage and driveway must ensure that an occupying vehicle does not need to overhang the carriageway or footway (footpath) while waiting for the garage door to be opened.
-9 Inclusive Access (a) For commercial developments, 10% of car parking spaces must be for blue badge holders and 5% for brown badge holders, together with one accessible on or off street parking bay designated for blue badge holders even if no general parking is provided. (b) For residential development car parking areas must include 10% of spaces suitable for a wheelchair user in accordance with the provisions in Council's Accessible Hillingdon SPD May 2013 .
-For dwelling houses proposals must leave enough space between the dwelling and vehicle (1200mm) to allow access for a wheelchair user in accordance with Council's Accessible Hillingdon SPD May 2013 .
+9. Inclusive Access (a) For commercial developments, 10% of car parking spaces must be for blue badge holders and 5% for brown badge holders, together with one accessible on or off street parking bay designated for blue badge holders, even if no general parking is provided. (b) For residential development, car parking areas must include 10% of spaces suitable for a wheelchair user in accordance with the provisions in the Council's Accessible Hillingdon SPD May 2013.
+For dwelling houses, proposals must leave enough space between the dwelling and vehicle (1200mm) to allow access for a wheelchair user in accordance with the Council's Accessible Hillingdon SPD May 2013.
 10. Parking for electric vehicles Parking for electric vehicles should be provided at a current minimum of 5% of car parking spaces with 5% passive provision to meet the Mayor's targets.
 This will be reviewed in future.
 11. Crossovers, footpaths and road layouts (a) Vehicle crossovers must be constructed to Council standards and meet engineering requirements.
 As a guide, the width of a standard (domestic) crossing is 2.5m at the back of the public footway increasing to 4.6m at the kerbside.
-Crossovers which cover the full frontage may not be permitted. (b) For road layouts swept path analysis must include 300mm error margins around the body of the vehicle.
-This should be satisfactorily accommodated within the existing and proposed road layout.
+Crossovers which cover the full frontage may not be permitted.